LaunchCodeEducation/java-web-development/src/chapters/auth/studio.rst

       We've greatly reduced the functionality of the app so you can focus on the work to set up authentication.
-Running the application now gives you a familiar-looking navbar with one menu option, *Add Jobs*.
+Running the application now gives you a familiar-looking navbar with two menu options, *Add Jobs* and *Logout*.
       You can add jobs right away and an astute observer of the starter code and schema tables will notice that the fields on ``Job`` are only strings, no complex objects.
+Logout functionality is not yet implemented, but you'll get there by the end of this studio.

 .. _auth_studio_user_model: